ivieira/charts/README.md

 $ git push origin main
 ```

-From there, I can do a `helm repo add tscharts
+From there, I can do a `helm repo add mycharts
 https://ivieira.github.io/charts`